alex-654/workbook/tutorials/sql.md

 ```

 But not here when we add more fields in select (Table scan used)
-When DB can get all info from index then index can be used
 ```sql
 select address_id, role_id from user
 order by address_id;